-The Inca Trail is a 4-day, 3-night hiking route until arriving at the Inca City of Machu Picchu.
-From October the sale of permits for this adventure begins.
-We recommend you book them as soon as possible; You should usually do it 6 months before.
-This way you not only secure a place but you can choose when you want to be in the Inca City.
+The Inca Trail is a hiking route of 4 days, 3 nights until arriving at the Inca City of Machu Picchu.
+This route was recently inaugurated after being closed due to a pandemic.
+We recommend you reserve them as soon as possible; usually you must do it 6 months before.
+In this way, not only is a place guaranteed, but you can also choose when you want to be in the Inca City.

 - Are there spaces available for the Inca Trail?